 I didn’t realize what I was doing to my credit score.

 It’s crazy, right?
 How is it possible that I got thousands of dollars in credit without anyone sitting me down to say, hey, this is how this whole system works?
 No one told me what a late payment would mean or, more accurately, what lots of late payments would mean.
 If I’m honest with myself, if my parents were to have talked to me about credit card debt with a “Hey Clif, you know you are not going to be able to get a car loan when you are done school because you are paying your credit card bills late” I would have said, “I’ll walk.”
 But the fact remains, I was given a credit card without anyone telling me:

 - A $2 pack of gum bought with a credit card will cost you $50 when you only pay the minimums,

 - Paying on time is just as important as paying your bills at all, or

-- Defaulting on a credit card could keep you from buying a car, a house and in some instances from getting a job.
+- Defaulting on a credit card could keep you from buying a car, a house and, in some instances, from getting a job.

 What Will I Teach My Kids

 So what does that mean now?
-Well, for one, I plan to explain the credit system to my children before they are living on their own.
-I will teach them how purchases on credit card are a loan.
+Well, for one, I plan to explain the credit system to my children before they live on their own.
+I will teach them how purchases on credit cards are a loan.
 I will teach them that paying your bills is just as important as WHEN you pay them.
 They will learn that their credit history starts from their first bills to their last credit payment.
 And that information will be used to determine interest rates and creditworthiness for the rest of their lives (or seven years, which seems like a lifetime when you are in your twenties).
 But more important than any of that, I want to get my children into the habit of paying back.

 Lend Your Kids Money